 • If the committee decides to accept either the reengrossed bill or the rerevised bill, then the conference committee does not need to adopt a report.
 In this situation, a member of either house can make a motion requesting that the conference committee be discharged and that the house adhere or recede from its position, whichever will result in adoption of the selected version of the bill.

-If the conference committee cannot come to an agreement and adopt a report, the committee members can return to their respective chambers and ask for dissolution of the committee.
-At this point, one of three things can happen:
+If the conference committee cannot come to an agreement and adopt a report, the committee members may return to their respective chambers and ask for dissolution of the committee.
+At this point, one of three things may happen:

 • Both chambers may appoint a second conference committee to consider the measure;